Ashtanga (vinyasa) yoga: Sequences and series

 There were originally four series on the ashtanga vinyasa syllabus: primary, intermediate, advanced A, and advanced B. A fifth series was the "Rishi series", which Pattabhi Jois said could be performed once a practitioner had mastered the preceding four series.

 Method of instruction

-According to Pattabhi Jois's grandson R. Sharath Jois, practitioners should master each pose separately attempting the others that follow.
+According to Pattabhi Jois's grandson R. Sharath Jois, practitioners should master each pose separately before attempting the others that follow.
 However, Pattabhi Jois's son Manju Jois disagreed; in his view, students were occasionally allowed to practice the postures in a non-linear format.